gomzyakov/secretnotes/DEPLOY.md

 1. Create a VDS on your preferred hosting
 2. Manually prepare VDS
+3. Build frontend
-3. Set secrets in the repository on GitHub
+4. Set secrets in the repository on GitHub
-4. Optional: Set up HTTPS
+5. Optional: Set up HTTPS

 ## 1. Create a VDS

 We create a VDS virtual machine, for example, in [NetAngels](https://panel.netangels.ru).

 ## 2. Prepare VDS